What to Pack for New York in Winter: 6 Packing Tips You Need

 I’ll be the first to admit that I don’t love winter weather, but there is something magical about New York City in the winter.

-What’s not to love with all the lights and excitement for the holidays, including some stunning window displays on 5th Avenue and the famous Rockefeller Christmas tree?
+What’s not to love with all the lights and excitement for the holidays, including some stunning window displays on 5th Avenue, the adorable holiday markets, and the famous Rockefeller Christmas tree?

 Even after the holidays end, there are still plenty of indoor activities to keep you busy.